JackpotRising/jr-docs/docs/homebase/integration.md

 Shows the payout split for each awardee per tier.
 When a Custom distribution is selected it allows you to define each percentage amount.

-!> Please make sure that the actual amount being paid out to each tier is sufficient.
-If you have too many tiers or payout spots enabled for the current starting jackpot, then you could run into an issue where a payout spot receives less than the attempt fee for that tier!
-If you run into this issue, then please reduce the number of tiers/payouts or increase the starting jackpot amount.
+!> Please ensure the the payout for each tier is sufficient.
+If you have too many tiers or payout spots enabled for the current starting jackpot, then payout spot may receive less than the attempt fee for that tier.
+If this occurs please reduce the number of tiers/payouts or increase the starting jackpot amount.

 #### 5. Duration

-Configures the duration of your tournament.
+Configure the duration of your tournament.

 ![Screenshot](media/tournament/005.png)